 Initial Study/Mitigated Negative Declaration

-This document complies with Marin County Environmental Review Guidelines and requirements of the California Environmental Quality Act (CEQA).
-The public is invited to submit comments on this document through March 7, 2017, 4:30 p.m.
+This study was prepared by Marin County Parks, as required by Marin County Environmental Review Guidelines and the California Environmental Quality Act (CEQA).
+The 30-day public comment closed March 7, 2017.

 About McNears Beach Park

 55-acre McNears Beach Park sits in a sheltered cove on the shores of San Pablo Bay in San Rafael.
 The park is a popular destination for thousands of visitors each year who enjoy beautiful Bay views, swimming, fishing, picnicking, pier fishing, kayaking, and group events.
 It was originally developed for private use in the 1950';s, and acquired by the County of Marin for public use in 1970.
 The aging infrastructure, buildings, and water, electrical, irrigation and storm drain systems are over 50 years old and in need of renovation.